You would think that buying dog food would be easy — after all, they’re happy eating out of the trash, right?

 While not technically a recall, the FDA has flagged Blue Buffalo as one of several foods that may be linked to canine heart disease.
 Nothing has been proven yet, however.

-4Health and Blue Buffalo are actually very similar foods, as both use real meat as the first ingredient, neither use fillers or by-products (at least, we don’t think Blue Buffalo does), and both have quite a few fantastic fruits and veggies in them.
+4Health and Blue Buffalo are very similar foods, as both use real meat as the first ingredient, neither use fillers or by-products (at least, we don’t think Blue Buffalo does), and both have quite a few fantastic fruits and veggies in them.

-However, they’re not competitive in terms of price, which is why we can’t really justify telling you to spend more money on Blue Buffalo when 4Health is just as good (if not better) at a fraction of the price.
+However, they’re not competitive in terms of price, which is why we can’t justify telling you to spend more money on Blue Buffalo when 4Health is just as good (if not better) at a fraction of the price.

 You’re probably not going to regret feeding your dog Blue Buffalo, but unless you’re made of money, you’ll be a lot happier saving a few bucks and giving your dog the same level of nutrition with 4Health.